 How Chris Hayes built a successful career.
 Explore key moments that defined the journey.

-Chris Hayes is an American political commentator, television news anchor, and author best known for hosting "All In with Chris Hayes" on MSNBC.
-He also hosts the podcast "Why Is This Happening?" and is an editor-at-large for The Nation magazine.
-Previously, he hosted "Up with Chris Hayes" on MSNBC.
-Hayes is a prominent voice in progressive media, known for his in-depth analysis of political and social issues.
+Chris Hayes is an American political commentator, television news anchor, and author.
+He hosts "All In with Chris Hayes" on MSNBC, a weekday news and opinion program.
+Hayes also hosts the weekly MSNBC podcast "Why Is This Happening?"
+He formerly hosted "Up with Chris Hayes" and serves as an editor-at-large for The Nation magazine, indicating his involvement in political commentary and media.

-In August 2001, Chris Hayes became a contributor to the independent weekly newspaper Chicago Reader, where he covered local and national politics for four years.
+In August 2001, Chris Hayes began working as a contributor to the independent weekly newspaper Chicago Reader, covering local and national politics.

-In 2003, Chris Hayes began a four-year stint at In These Times, a labor-focused monthly magazine based in Chicago, as a senior editor.
+In 2003, Chris Hayes began a four-year stint as a senior editor at In These Times, a labor-focused monthly magazine based in Chicago.

 From 2005 to 2006, Chris Hayes was a Schumann Center Writing Fellow at In These Times.